 There are a lot of different types of ceilings that should be treated differently, when choosing light fixtures.
 Recessed ceilings, for example, may require suspended cables.
 Concrete ceilings need surface mounts to install LED panels and LED troffers.
 Recessed ceilings, however, tend to need special lighting systems, like downlights.
 These lights are ideal for architectural and commercial applications.
-Check out our retrofit guide!

 Ask yourself, what purpose will the lamp fulfill?
 Let’s say you are converting an old auto car shop into an office space!
 The same lighting needed to work on cars will not be the same light fixtures used to house occupants.